Hey Kids (Start Here)

 Probably.

-Hermann narrows his eyes, coming up on one elbow in the space between the table and the couch.
-The other man is curled atop the surprisingly sturdy coffee table, his forehead pressed against its dark wooden surface.
+Hermann comes up on one elbow in the space between the table and the couch.
+The other man is curled atop the surprisingly sturdy coffee table, his forehead pressed against the dark wood of its surface.
 It’s hard to be certain where his gaze is directed because he’s still wearing Hermann’s sunglasses.
-Newton currently has both hands clasped around his shin.
+He has both hands clasped around his shin.

 Hermann gingerly presses on his chest, but his bones seem to be intact.
 “I don’t think you did,” he replies.
 “Miraculously.”

-His esteemed colleague is currently pantomiming the waving of a small flag for no reason Hermann can discern.
-He then says, “yay,” with a total aridity that Hermann finds paradoxically winsome.
+His esteemed colleague pantomimes the waving of a small flag for no reason Hermann can discern.
+He then says, “Yay,” with an aridity Hermann finds paradoxically winsome.

-“Try not to step on me in the future,” Hermann replies, clearing his throat.
+Hermann clears his throat.
+“Try not to step on me in the future?”

 Hermann sighs aggressively and glares at Newton.

-“Seriously though,” Newton says, pressing his forehead against the dark wood of the coffee table.
+“Seriously though.”
+Newton seems to be trying to merge with the coffee table.
 “You were on the floor because why, exactly?”

 Because I don’t want to find out whether or not insomnia is lethal by watching you push the borders of human wakefulness, if that’s all right with you, Dr. Geiszler.

-“I’m not going to die,” Newton says, his response timed so perfectly to Hermann’s unarticulated thought that it is extremely difficult to hang onto his skepticism regarding a real-time cognitive connection.
+“I’m not going to die,” Newton says, his response timed so perfectly to Hermann’s unarticulated thought that Hermann finds it difficult to hang onto his skepticism regarding a real-time cognitive connection.

-Newton doesn’t so much as twitch, but he does continue with, “are you internally screaming right now, dude?
+Newton doesn’t so much as twitch, but he does continue with, “Are you internally screaming right now, dude?
 I’m sorry I stepped on you.
-It didn’t turn out that well for me either, you know.
-Take my credit card and buy yourself a compensatory present like maybe a hot date with a hypothetical physician re: your hypothetical cracked ribs?”
+It didn’t turn out that well for me either, y’know.
+Take my credit card and buy yourself a compensatory present.
+Like maybe a hot date with a hypothetical physician re: your hypothetical cracked ribs?”

-“My ribs are fine,” Hermann says, sitting up, rubbing his rib cage, feeling physically, mentally, and emotionally wretched.
+“My ribs are fine.”
+Hermann sits and rubs his rib cage, feeling physically, mentally, and emotionally wretched.

-“On the plus side, I have discovered that this coffee table is unexpectedly sturdy,” Newton says, rapping its surface half-heartedly.
-“This changes my entire mental image of Amalgamated Paulerika.”
+“On the plus side, I’ve discovered our coffee table to be unexpectedly sturdy.”
+Newton raps its surface half-heartedly.
+“This changes my whole mental image of Amalgamated Paulerika.”

 “What?”
-Hermann says, leaning back against the base of the couch, still much, much too tired for any of this.
+Hermann collapses against the base of the couch, still much, much too tired for any of this.

-“Try reading my mind,” Newton says, making a loose circle in the air with one hand, “because that’s the only way you’ll ever find out.”
+“Try reading my mind.”
+Newton makes a loose circle in the air with one hand.
+“That’s the only way you’ll ever find out.”

 “I cannot read your mind,” Hermann says firmly.
-“Alas, I have known you long enough that I am certain that ‘Paulerika’ is a portmanteau of two conjectural names with which you have tagged the interior decorator of this particular pre-furnished apartment.
+“Alas, I’ve known you long enough that I’m certain ‘Paulerika’ is a portmanteau of two conjectural names with which you’ve tagged the interior decorator of this particular pre-furnished apartment.
 You are, however, incorrect.
-The interior living experience at Bayside Towers was tailored by an Eco-Designer known professionally as ‘Blaze’.
+The interior living experience at Bayside Towers was tailored by an Eco-Designer known professionally as ‘Blaze.’
 He specializes in the respectful integration of humans into barely survivable regions.”

 Newton tries to laugh and speak at the same time with dubious success.
 Hermann parses the sound he makes into something approximating: “What?”

-“I have his business card,” Hermann says, smiling faintly.
+“I have his business card.”
+Hermann smiles faintly.
 “The walls are lead-lined, the air is filtered and recirculated, and the building’s water supply is piped from an inland reservoir.”

 “Um, good?
 That seems unnecessarily—hmm.
-Actually, I could see the fog being slightly radioactive as it comes in over the bay.
+Actually, I could see the fog being slightly radioactive as it rolls in over the bay.
 Maybe?
 It’s been a while since I’ve given a crap about the water cycle.
 Fog comes from where?
 Condensation on salt spray produced by breaking waves?
 What if that salt spray is radioactive?
 Would it be?
 People have looked at this, right?
 Like, nuclear physicists and meteorologists are teaming up and getting government grants to study this, yes?
-Are we going to get thyroid cancer from working at UC Berkeley?
-Common sense would say ‘no’, biology maybe says ‘maybe’.
-I haven’t thought about this at all, unsurprisingly, since I don’t go outside.
+Will we get thyroid cancer from working at UC Berkeley?
+Common sense says ‘no’ but biology maybe says ‘maybe?’
+I haven’t thought about this at all, since I don’t go outside.
 This building seems like overkill, though.
 I mean, people are walking around on the streets, Hermann, I get why this appeals to you, but it seems kind of unnecessary, probably, maybe, I’m not one hundred percent sure.
 The part of me that’s me and drinks tap water is rolling his eyes at you but the part of me that’s you and only drinks filtered water is internally applauding you right now.
 Seriously though, a guy named ‘Blaze’ designed this place?”

-“Yes,” Hermann says, eyeing Newton critically, torn between speculation on frequency and intensity of radioactive fog, inquiring about the other man’s progress in holding two simultaneous opinions, and— “What do you mean you ‘don’t go outside’?”
+“Yes.”
+Hermann eyes Newton critically, torn between speculating about the frequency and intensity of radioactive fog, inquiring about the man’s progress in holding two simultaneous opinions, and— “What do you mean you ‘don’t go outside’?”

-“I am, in part, you,” Hermann says, in dry determination.
+“I am, in part, you,” Hermann counters in dry determination.

 “No caffeine,” Hermann says.
 “Explain.”